 What business operations do the CMS need to support?

 Does a business need to publish several videos daily?
 Does it need to change prices frequently?
-Does it need to host images for blog posts?
+Or does it need to host images for blog posts?

 Publishing a lot of changes and creating new content can be a lot of work.
-A content management system makes website management and content collaboration easier.
+But a content management system makes website management and content collaboration easier.

 How easy is it to create and edit content?